gasparka/thesis/docs/4_examples.rst

 ============

 This chapter demonstrates that Pyha is already usable for real designs.
-First designs an moving average filter and later reuses this for linear-phase DC removal filter.
+First, an moving average filter is designed, that is later reused for the linear-phase DC removal filter.
+Pyha has also been used in bigger designs such as frequency-shift keying demodulator, this work is not included in this thesis due due to the time constrains.
-Last chapter also compares the developed tool to other available toolsets.
+Last section of this chapter provides an comparison of Pyha to other related tools.

-.. todo:: fix

-Pyha is based on the object-oriented design practices, this greatly simplifies the design reuse as the classes can be used to initiate objects.
-Another benefit is that classes can abstract away the implementation details, in that sense Pyha can become a high-level synthesis (HLS) language.

-Lastly we showed that Pyha is already usable to convert some mdeium complexity designs, like
-    FSK demodulator, that was used on Phantom 2 stuff..

 Moving average filter
 ---------------------

 The moving average (MA) is the easiest digital filter to understand and use.
-It is optimal filter for for reducing random noise while retaining a sharp step response :cite:`dspbook`.
+It is optimal filter for reducing random noise while retaining a sharp step response :cite:`dspbook`.
 In communication systems, MA is widely used as an matched filter for rectangular pulses.
 :numref:`moving_average_noise` shows an example of applying MA filter to reduce noise on harmonic signal.
 Higher window length (averaged over more elements) reduces more noise but also increases the complexity and delay of